ikennaezef/socialstream-frontend/README.md

 # SocialStream Frontend

-Frontend for the SocialStream App
+Frontend for the SocialStream App.
+The backend code can be found [HERE](https://github.com/ikennaezef/socialstream-backend)

 ## Overview